 Bicycling and public transit

 You can combine your bicycle commute with your bus or light rail ride.
-Valley Metro bus riders can place their bicycle on the front of the bus, and Valley Metro light rail passengers can bring their bicycle on board to the bicycle section.
+Valley Metro bus and light rail commuters can place their bicycle on the racks provided at the front of the transit vehicle.
+Racks are first-come, first-serve.
+If room permits on Valley Metro light rail trains, passengers can bring their bicycle on board to the bicycle section.